MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-m365-data-access-storage.md

 ---
-title:  Where data is located when Power BI data is shared data with your Microsoft 365 services
+title:  Where data is located when Power BI data is shared with your Microsoft 365 services
 description: Find the data region for Power BI content shared with Microsoft 365 and learn how that location is selected.
 author: ajburnle
 ms.author: ajburnle